keirthana/anbox-cloud-docs/howto/android/access-instance.md

 (howto-access-instance)=
-# How to access an instance
+# How to access an Android instance

 For certain scenarios, accessing an individual instance for debugging or development might be necessary.
 You can do this by: